2026 USF Pro 2000 Championship

-The 2026 USF Pro 2000 Championship presented by Continental Tire is scheduled to be the 28th season of the junior series two levels below the IndyCar series.
-It will be the fourth season under the USF Pro 2000 moniker after the championship's most recent rebrand in 2023.
+The 2026 USF Pro 2000 Championship presented by Continental Tire is the 28th season of the junior series two levels below the IndyCar series.
+It is the fourth season under the USF Pro 2000 moniker after the championship's most recent rebrand in 2023.
+The championship serves as the upper rung of the IndyCar Series's USF Pro Championships ladder system.
+The season was held over 18 races across eight race weekends.
+It started on March 13 around the Streets of Arlington and ended on September 26 at Road America.